Azzapop/typescript-graphql-api-with-vue-frontend/README.md

 Files -> kebab-case
 Exports camelCase, mathing file or folder name if index file only one export unless index file
-Anything generated must have .generated appended
+Anything generated must be in the .gitignore

 ### TODO